wso2-attic/ballerina-integrator/examples/integration-tutorials/transforming-message-content/README.md

   "appointment_date": "2017-04-02"
 }
 ```
-However, the format of the message required by the backend service as follows:
+However, the format of the message required by the backend service is as follows:
 ```json
 {
   "patient": {